yutveg/agile-notes/README.md

 - **Process** - Iterative, cyclical, **empirical process control**.
 - **People** - Self organizing.
 - **Product** - Turning an idea into a usable end product.

+#### What is Scrum?

+Scrum is a framework that allows a team to learn and adapt their process overtime in order to better solve complex problems in a fast, iterative way to produce a better result sooner.
+Scrum uses AGILE concepts and values.

 #### Why AGILE/Scrum?
 - The market has begun requiring more highly complex systems, which AGILE is built to handle.